8 Cultural Differences between US and Switzerland

 4. Swiss Sports

-Sports are big in Switzerland, and with 60% of the country in the Alps mountain range, it should be no surprise that winter sports lead the way as there is a long winter sports season.
-In Zermatt and Saas-Fee, you can even ski and snowboard all year long.
-Expect to find toboggan runs and cross country skiing trails throughout the country.
-If you are relocating to Switzerland, we recommend bringing all of your winter sports equipment with you.
+Sports are important in Switzerland, and with roughly 60% of the country in the Alps, winter sports lead the way with a long season.
+In Zermatt and Saas-Fee, skiing and snowboarding are available year-round.
+Toboggan runs and cross-country skiing trails are found throughout the country.
+If you are relocating to Switzerland, bringing your winter sports equipment is worth the shipping cost.

 5. Living, Not Shopping